ai-nikolai/simple_vllm/README.md

-# A very simple unsloth + vllm wrapper to allow for easy generation locally.
+# EasyVLLM - A very simple unsloth + vllm wrapper to allow for easy generation locally.

 > "Does what is says on the tin." - By a good friend.